Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Photonic-gate-based ansatze

 Finally, the Kerr gate is a non-Gaussian single-mode gate whose unitary reads

-For a given modes $p$, this leads to $K_p(\theta) \ket{n_p} = e^{i\theta n_p^2 } \ket{n_p}$, thus generating a non-linear phase term that depends on the squared number of bosons present in the mode $p$, $n_p^2=(a_p^\dagger a_p)^2$.
-In the current devices, Kerr gates represent expensive resources which can only be implemented non-deterministically.
-Nonetheless, our analysis shows that they play a key role in the performance of our ansatze.
+For a given modes $p$, this leads to $K_p(\theta) \ket{n_p} = e^{i\theta n_p^2 } \ket{n_p}$, thus generating a non-linear phase term that depends on the squared number of bosons $n_p^2=(a_p^\dagger a_p)^2$ present in the mode $p$.
+Although the implementation of Kerr gates as an optical component is a true challenge on current devices, the incessant development of new techniques and non-linear materials tends to suggest that reliable ways of implementing these gates will be available in the near future~\cite{azuma2007quantum, sefi2013measurement,hillmann2020universal}.
+For the purpose of our theoretical work, we assumed the possibility to implement these gates without any practical constraints.
+This assumption was motivated by our analysis which revealed the key role played by the Kerr interaction in the performance of our ansatze (as it allows us to go beyond Gaussian transformations).

+Note that the choice of the three types of gates presented here is not only motivated by their capacity to preserve a same number of bosons $N_B$, but also by their physical action on a many-boson wavefunctions.
+Indeed, the role of a BS gate is essentially to explore the space of many-boson configurations for two connected modes.
+On another note, the addition of Kerr (or rotation) gates in a circuit after a BS gate makes it possible to non-linearly affect the phase of each many-bosons configurations of the wavefunction (see Appendix~\ref{appendix:illustration} for an illustration of this with the minimal ansatz).
+These behaviors were the major motivations for the design of the ansatze introduced in the next section, that can therefore be regarded as physically-motivated as well as hardware-efficient.